mikemcbride/dotfiles/README.md

 curl -L https://raw.githubusercontent.com/mmcbride1007/dotfiles/master/linux_setup.sh | sh
 ```

-### Some Caveats

-- The `.gitconfig` will need to be modified as it is set to my name and email, so unless you want all your GitHub activity attributed to me, maybe change that.

 ### Additional App Setup

 This part is mostly just for me to remember what I still need to download.